-Born in Puerto Rico, Josè A. Benìtez spent most of his life between San Juan and Washington, and most of his career in politics, where he became a close friend of American President John F. Kennedy.
+Born in Puerto Rico, Josè A. Benìtez spent most of his life moving between San Juan and Washington, where he led an impressive career in politics, a career that would lead him to become close friends with American President John F. Kennedy.

 With the help of his grandson and daughter, we've pieced together some of his most memorable moments.